ctb/titus-blog/src/2014-research-coding.rst

 And this brings me back to the title.
 For research purposes, we're much more worried about inaccurate research results than we are about crashing bugs.
-The latter is annoying and obtrusive, but doesn't result in erroneous results; inaccurate code causes much less visible problems that can be more serious scientifically.
+The latter are annoying and obtrusive, but don't result in erroneous results; inaccurate code causes much less visible problems that can be more serious scientifically.
 So we test the bejeezus out of our scientific code while practicing a kind of long